zolex/vom/docs/README.md

 ```

 # Method Dependencies

+> [!WARNING]
+> **DEPRECATED:** Custom dependency injection is deprecated and will be removed in VOM 3.0 due to architectural limitations and design concerns.
+Please migrate to the recommended configuration and integration mechanisms provided by VOM.

 If you need any dependencies in addition to the source data to be mapped, it is possible to inject any object (like a symfony service) into methods.
 To do so, just typehint the dependency in the method along with the VOM arguments.
 All dependencies must be explicitly registered.